Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 If you are breastfeeding, this is a must-have.
 Manual pumping takes forever, even if it is substantially cheaper.
 A good breast pump pays for itself in less time spent pumping and ease of use.

-We loved the Carter’s brand, particularly since Costco often carries them inexpensively.
-You’ll want fleecy warm ones if you live in a cold place (or are having a winter baby); lightweight, thin ones if you live in a warm place (California, Florida).
+We loved the Carter’s brand, particularly since Costco often carries them at low prices.
+It’s a good idea to get fleecy warm ones if you live in a cold climate (or are having a winter baby); lightweight, thin ones if you live in a warm place (California, Florida).

 Get the zippered kind!
-Snaps will make you lose your mind as you are buttoning up at 2 am.
+Snaps will make you lose your mind as you are buttoning up after night feedings.
 Ask me how I know…😒😴

 These are great to use as an extra layer if it’s cold.
 If it’s a hot summer day, use alone as a shirt.
 They also come in so many fun designs, like your local MLS team.

 Pro Tip: use to cover hands too so that baby can’t scratch their face accidentally.
 You’ll thank me when you realize how terrifying it is to try to trim baby fingernails!
-Also, these tiny little clothing pieces get easily lost in the laundry, so buy extra.
+Also, these smaller items of clothing get lost in the laundry, so buy extra.

 *Disclaimer: I am not a medical professional, nor is this meant to be medical advice.
 I am simply sharing what items I found indispensable for my own babies.
-A good baby registry should include some of these items.
+The best baby registries include many of these items.

 If it needs a filter, or distilled water, keep those on hand.
-You do not want to be running to the store at 10 pm hoping they have it in stock!
+You do not want to be running to your local store at 10 pm hoping they have it in stock!

-Get one that scans the forehead without touching it.
-They are more expensive, but you will thank me when you do not have to wake your baby up to take their temperature with another type of thermometer.
+Get a thermometer that scans the forehead without touching it.
+They’re more expensive, but you’ll thank me when you don’t have to wake your baby up to check their temperature.

-We actually have an ear thermometer that we have used since we had our first baby, but they are not accurate on infants under 6 months, and the new forehead ones are incredibly reliable.
+We actually have an ear thermometer that we have used since we had our first baby, but they aren’t accurate on infants under 6 months, and the new forehead ones are incredibly reliable.

 3. Nasal bulb syringe

 EEEWWW.
 I was grossed out by this concept at first.
 However I quickly discovered that when my baby was miserable and stuffy, I was pretty desperate to find a way to make him or her more comfortable.
-This is one I do not recommend keeping for the next baby.
+This is one I don’t recommend keeping for a second baby.
 Often hospitals will give a nasal bulb syringe to you for free.

 4. Nail trimmers